PhilHacks/Elevator-App-MySQL/README.md

 **Project Name:** ElevatorApp-MySQL

-**Description:** ElevatorApp is a Node.js application for managing a network of elevators.
+**Description:** ElevatorApp is a Node.js application for managing a network of elevators, it leverages MySQL for data storage.
 It provides API endpoints for calling elevators to specific floors, checking elevator availability, and tracking elevator status.
-This version uses MySQL to store data and has a React frontend that calls endpoints.
+The frontend is built with React and interacts with the functinalties of the backend.

 ### **Installation and Setup**